Portia

 (Act 2, Scene 1)

-• The Outcome: Dies offstage by swallowing burning coals, "impatient of [Brutus's] absence" and grieved by the strength of Antony and Octavius.
+• The Outcome: Dies offstage by swallowing burning coals, unable to bear Brutus's absence and grieved by the rising strength of Antony and Octavius.
 Her death is reported in dialogue between Brutus and Cassius and never witnessed on stage.

 The Wife Who Will Not Be Excluded

-Portia's first scene takes place in the small hours of the morning after the conspirators have left Brutus's house.
-She has been watching her husband, sleepless and silent, for the entire previous evening, and she has come down in her nightgown to demand an answer.
-The speech she gives is one of Shakespeare's most direct articulations of marital partnership as a political claim.
+Portia's first scene takes place in the small hours, the morning after the conspirators have left Brutus's house.
+She has watched her husband, sleepless and silent, through the whole previous evening, and she has come down to demand an answer.
+The speech she gives is one of Shakespeare's most direct statements of marriage as a political claim.

 Original